 Please note that we require photos to make it easier for our judges, most of whom are survivors of brain injury, to easily review the applications.
 Photos should illustrate the community service of the applicant but don’t necessarily have to picture the applicant.
 Just show us the good work you are doing!

-The 2016 Kathleen Walsh Richardson Award was a cash award of $300, with two Honorable Mention awards of $150 also distributed.
+The 2017 Kathleen Walsh Richardson Award was a cash award of $300, with three Honorable Mention awards of $150 also distributed.
 Winners were chosen by members of No Limits Eastern Shore and announced in March.
 Cash prizes and trophies were given to winners in a ceremony at No Limits.
 Winners are chosen based on the strength of their photo submissions, as determined by No Limits Eastern Shore, and must provide three (3) verifiable character references.

 Applicants retain the rights to their photos but grant No Limits Eastern Shore the right to post their submissions on our website and use them in our promotional materials.
 By applying applicants also agree to allow the use of their image in promotional materials related to this award.
 All recommendations must be submitted on the form provided.
 Applications will contain a minimum of four (4) photos with captions explaining the community-building activities they participate in.